Valantinas/bpdts-test/Readme.md

 Run
 `bash run.sh`

-After spring boot application started, you can call the API endpoint using the following command line:
+After spring boot application starts, you can call the API endpoint using the following command line:
 `curl -X GET "http://localhost:8080/London/users" -H "accept: application/json"`

 alternatively you can see the response in the browser:
 `http://localhost:8080/London/users`

-© RV 2020
+© Rokas Valantinas 2020